 The Elementary Christmas program, “Christmas in Central Park” is only a few weeks away!
 Performances are Thursday, December 10th at 1 and 7pm.
 All students in 1st – 5th grade will be involved.
 Also, check out the FPD Music Room blog at www.fpdmusic.com where all song lyrics are under the “Special Programs and Events” tab.

-Costume Information
+Costume Information:

 All students 1st-5th grade: Students should wear blue jeans or black pants, a long-sleeve top in red, green, or white (small print is fine, but no logos, please), and a winter scarf (any color is fine.)
 They are going to be dressed as neighborhood kids at an outdoor Christmas party.
 Please wear this to school on Thursday, December 10th.

-§ Shoes: Everyday school shoes (tennis shoes) are fine.
+§Shoes: Everyday school shoes (tennis shoes) are fine.

+In 3 short weeks, the FPD Elementary students will present their annual Christmas program!
+This year's theme is "Christmas in Central Park."
+The students are children at a neighborhood Christmas party where the snow is falling and the music is rocking!
+We will present two shows on Thursday, December 10th at 1pm and 7pm.
 Below are two video previews of some of the songs the students are working on.
 The 3rd graders added the Stick Stations to a traditional carol from Sussex, England.
 The 4th graders have been working hard to learn "Coventry Carol" on their recorders.
 Enjoy these "sneak peeks," and be sure to join us on December 10th!

 Preview of our "Christmas in Central Park" backdrop!